22388o/yuv/apps/node/README.md

 level = "INFO" # level logging, accepting values: TRACE, DEBUG, INFO, WARN, ERROR

 [indexer]
+# Number of blocks to index again (subtract from height of last indexed block).
+index_step_back = 1
+# blockhash from which the indexer indexes blocks
+starting_block = "000000000000000000027e245190ea0b27c4eb344618816fbdd8b5eec8e234d3"
 polling_period = { secs = 5, nanos = 0 } # interval between indexer runs
 # max time after each transaction should be discarded from pool
 max_confirmation_time = { secs = 86400, nanos = 0 }
+blockloader = {
+    workers_number = 10, # number of workers which load blocks
+    buffer_size = 50, # Number of blocks that will be fetched by the block loader in each iteration worker_time_sleep = 3 # Sleep the worker for seconds when the worker exceeds the rate limit }

 [controller]
 max_inv_size = 100 # max number of txs in inv message